Savage Vengeance

 Savage Vengeance is a 1993 American rape and revenge film written and directed by Donald Farmer.
 It stars Camille Keaton (under the alias "Vickie Kehl") as Jennifer, a reference to Keaton's earlier role as Jennifer Hills in I Spit on Your Grave.
-For this reason the film is often considered an unofficial sequel to that film.
-The film also had alterive titles such as I Will Dance on Your Grave, I Will Dance on Your Grave: Savage Vengeance, and I Spit on Your Grave 2: Savage Vengeance.
+For this reason, the film is often considered an unofficial sequel to that film.
+The film also had alternative titles such as I Will Dance on Your Grave, I Will Dance on Your Grave: Savage Vengeance, and I Spit on Your Grave 2: Savage Vengeance.

 Plot

 A woman named Jennifer goes to a park where she is raped and left for dead by four men.
 Five years later, Jennifer, now in law school, is exposed by her law professor when he reveals to the class her past.
 She was tried for murder, but pleaded not guilty.
 Angry, she decides to take a little vacation with her friend, Sam.

 When they stop for gas, Sam is harassed by a strange local man named Tommy, who had previously murdered a woman who spurned his advances at a bar.
 Tommy is brushed off by the gas station clerk Dwayne, who playfully flirts with Sam.
 When Jen and Sam arrive at their cabin, Sam is disgusted by the place and takes a walk.
 When night falls, she is lost but quickly finds a cottage.
 She is surprised to find out Dwayne owns the place.
 Dwayne attacks and rapes her before Tommy, who is revealed to be a friend of his, shows up and stabs her to death.

 The next day, Jennifer goes back to the gas station looking for Sam.
 Instead, she is greeted by Dwayne and Tommy, who tell her they know where Sam is.
 After taking Jennifer to their cottage, they reveal Sam's corpse.
 Jennifer escapes the cottage and runs into the woods, but is caught by Dwayne.
 After Dwayne rapes her, Tommy then stabs her in the chest, leaving her for dead.
 Jennifer survives the ordeal, hitchhikes, and plans her revenge.

 A little while later at the gas station, the sheriff questions Dwayne and Tommy about the missing women, but they deny everything.
 Dwayne is then told by a friend at a bar that a woman matching Jennifer's description recently bought weapons and has been asking about him around town.
 Dwayne later takes a walk in the woods and is attacked by Jennifer, who slices his head in half with a chainsaw.
-Meanwhile, Tommy is back at his cottage treating both Sam's and a woman's dead bodies as if they were alive.
+Meanwhile, Tommy is back at his cottage, taking care of both Sam's and a woman's dead bodies as if they were alive.
 Jennifer chases him out of the cottage and shoots him in the groin with a shotgun and walks away, leaving Tommy to die in agony.